 Another behavior of waves is Interference

-Although I said that light is composed of particles called photons, one can easily show that light can be thought of as an electromagnetic wave that travels at the speed of light.
+It was James Clerk Maxwell who showed in the 1800s that light is an electromagnetic wave that travels through space at the speed of light.
 The frequency of light is related to its wavelength according to

 Let's look at an example calculation.